Aristiana/mimetypes-link-icons/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Shifting the CSS to the head to stop CSS code being truncated and displaying on search results etc in the_excerpt

 = 2.0.3 =
 * Fixing bug that picked up .xlsx files when only .xls files were selected
 * Fixing bug that caused problems if the user modified the plugin to run off the extract